frederic-perez/AmE-dictionary/data/dictionary.md

 __TM__ _abbr_ :two: Trascendental meditation.
 __TMI__ Too much information.
 __to be at sea__
+__to be back on your feet__ To be healthy again after a period of illness.
 __to be in someone's shoes__ _Nobody has been in my shoes._
 __to be in the clear__
 __to date__ _idiom_ :three: Until now. _To date, no winners have attended._